Topics > Brain, Healing & Happiness > Cycles of Suffering, Healing & Happiness

 - Additional Notes

-Here I share a framework for understanding human suffering, healing and happiness in terms cycles of suffering and cycles of healing (and happiness) that entail particular relationships among key brain circuitries.
+Here I share a framework for understanding fundamental cycles of suffering and cycles of healing and happiness that all people experience, and how these cycles entail particular relationships among key brain circuitries.

 I strongly recommend reading Key Brain Circuitries first, because it provides the foundation for what I share here.